 We obtained individual reviews and rankings for each GP practice from the NHS Choices website for the period April 2016 to December 2021.
 Since reviews older than two years are removed from the website (and indeed deleted by the NHS), we combine this with separate data that was collected for the period May 2013 to April 2016.
 The combined dataset contains all reviews from May 2013 to December 2021.
-We use these to construct a monthly panel from May 2015-December 2021 that contains two key variables for each practice j: the index $r{jt}$ , which is the precise average across all rankings (based on a two year moving average) and the rounded star ranking $s{jt}$ , which is simply $r{jt}$ rounded to the nearest half star.
+We use these to construct a monthly panel from May 2015 to December 2021 that contains two key variables for each practice: the index $r{jt}$ , which is the precise average across all rankings (based on a two year moving window) of practice j in time period t and the rounded star ranking $s{jt}$ , which is simply $r{jt}$ rounded to the nearest half star.

-There are two main concerns in interpreting an index based in user feedback.
+There are two main concerns in interpreting an index based on user feedback.
 The first is whether it captures a meaningful measure of healthcare and clinical quality.
 Analysis of written reviews indicates that patients judge providers based on a wide variety of concerns, including quality of the medical services provider, amount of bureaucratic red tape, bed-side manner, and the quality of the facilities (Kowalski 2017).
-This suggests that at least a portion of reviews speak to clinical practices.
+This suggests that at least a portion of reviews speak to clinical quality.
 We verify this by examining the correlation between the index $r{jt}$ and other subjective and objective measures of quality in Appendix Table A-1.
-The relationship with various measures from survey data is high: we find a correlation of 0.52 with a measure of overall experience based in representative patient surveys. $r{jt}$ is also highly correlated with the NHS Quality and Outcomes Framework (QOF), a measure of provider quality that includes objective clinical quality indicators.
+The relationship with various measures from survey data is high: we find a correlation of 0.52 with a measure of overall experience based in representative patient surveys.
+Also, $r{jt}$ is highly correlated with the NHS Quality and Outcomes Framework (QOF), a measure of provider quality that includes objective clinical quality indicators.
 All correlation coefficients are statistically significant, providing evidence that patient feedback reflects a deeper notion of quality.
+This is consistent with previous evidence documenting a correlation with patient surveys and objective health outcomes, including evidence that provider ratings on NHS Choices are correlated with mortality and readmission rates (Greaves et al. 2012b,a).